Sea Venture: Voyage, the storm, and loss in Bermuda

-The survivors included several company officials: Lieutenant-General Sir Thomas Gates, the ship's captain Christopher Newport, Samuel Jordan, Silvester Jourdain, Stephen Hopkins (later of Mayflower), along with secretary William Strachey.
-Along with future English notables George Yeardley and John Rolfe, the Powhatan emissary Namontack and his companion, Machumps, were all stranded on Bermuda for approximately nine months.
+The survivors included several company officials: Lieutenant-General Sir Thomas Gates, the ship's captain Christopher Newport, Samuel Jordan, Silvester Jourdain, Stephen Hopkins (later of Mayflower), and secretary William Strachey.
+These and nearly 150 others, including future English notables George Yeardley and John Rolfe, as well as the Powhatan emissary Namontack and his companion, Machumps, were all stranded on Bermuda for approximately nine months.

 Deliverance and Patience

-The settlers were unwilling to move on, having now heard about the true conditions in Jamestown from the sailors, and made multiple attempts to rebel and stay in Bermuda.
+Despite being stranded on a completely uninhabited island, the colonists from the Sea Venture were unwilling to move on, having now heard about the true conditions in Jamestown from the sailors, and made multiple attempts to rebel and stay in Bermuda.
 They argued, as the Mayflower passengers later argued, that they had been freed from their contract by the hurricane and shipwreck, and could now choose their own government.
-Governor Gates suppressed escape attempts, and the new settlement became a prison labour camp, with settlers forced to build ships to carry them away against their wills.
+Governor Gates suppressed escape attempts, and the new settlement became a sort of prison labour camp, with settlers forced to build ships to carry them away against their wills.

-During the time on Bermuda, the survivors constructed two new ships, the pinnaces Deliverance and Patience, from local Bermuda cedar, which was a wood especially prized by regional ship builders because it was as strong as oak, yet lighter.
-This misnamed juniper species could be worked with immediately after felling, and it has high resistance to rot and wood worms.
+During the time on Bermuda, the survivors constructed two new ships, the pinnaces Deliverance and Patience, from local Bermuda cedar, a wood especially prized by regional shipbuilders because it was as strong as oak, yet lighter.
+This misnamed juniper species could be worked with immediately after felling and has high resistance to rot and wood worms.
 Materials salvaged from the beached wreck were also used, especially her rigging.
-(Note: Forests filled with 'cedar' were everywhere on Bermuda, and the colony became a major ship building center after the dissolution of the Somers Isles Company in 1684.
-Export of Bermuda cedar for ship building had been severely restricted by the local assembly in 1627, but shipbuilding had denuded much of Bermuda's landscape by the 1830s.)
-They were constructed between late fall 1609 and early spring 1610 under the guidance of Admiral Somers and James Davis, Captain of the "Gift of God" who possessed considerable ship building knowledge.
-These ships represented the second and third pinnaces built in the English colonies in the Americas, the first being the 1607–08 construction of Virginia at the Popham Colony in New England.
+(Note: Forests filled with "cedar" were everywhere on Bermuda, and the colony became a major shipbuilding center after the dissolution of the Somers Isles Company in 1684.
+Export of Bermuda cedar for shipbuilding was severely restricted by the local assembly in 1627, but shipbuilding had nonetheless denuded much of Bermuda's landscape by the 1830s.)
+They were constructed between late fall 1609 and early spring 1610 under the guidance of Admiral Somers and James Davis, Captain of the "Gift of God", who possessed considerable shipbuilding knowledge.
+These ships represented the second and third pinnaces built in the English colonies in the Americas, the first being the 1607–1608 construction of Virginia at the Popham Colony in New England.